-The judgement, given this morning, means the first payments due under the regulations will be payable on 19 April.
+The judgement, given this morning, means that contractors will need to make their first tax payments due under the regulations on 19 April.

 Anti-IR35 body the Professional Contractors Group was given permission to take its case to the High Court in October.
 The controversial regulations came into force in April last year and removed many of the tax advantages previously held by contractors who operated through personal service companies.

-‘The Court has fortunately intervened to restrict further damage with a much more relevant set of guidelines which prove that IR35 was unfair, unworkable and created an uncertain climate.’
+“The Court has fortunately intervened to restrict further damage with a much more relevant set of guidelines, which prove that IR35 was unfair, unworkable and created an uncertain climate,” he added.

-Williams claimed the court concurred with the PCG on every finding, including the issue contractors are in competition with larger consultancies and that IR35 would distort the marketplace.
+Williams claimed the court concurred with the PCG on every finding, including the issue that contractors are in competition with larger consultancies, and that IR35 would distort the marketplace.

 The judicial hearing on IR35 ended almost two weeks ago, with the Revenue rebuffing claims by the PCG that IR35 violated European Law and could be construed as state aid for large companies.